Minimally Invasive Spine Surgery

 - Recurring symptoms.
 Some patients may experience a recurrence of their original symptoms.

-- Pseudarthrosis This is a condition in which there is not enough bone formation and a spinal fusion does not completely heal.
-If this occurs, a second surgery may be needed in order to obtain a solid fusion.
+- Pseudarthrosis This is a condition in which there is not enough bone formation, and a spinal fusion does not completely heal.
+If this occurs, a second surgery may be needed to obtain a solid fusion.
 Patients who smoke are more likely to develop a pseudarthrosis.

 - Nerve damage.
 It is possible that the nerves or blood vessels may be injured during these operations.
 These complications are very rare.

 - Blood clots.
-Formation of blood clots in the legs is another uncommon complication after surgery.
+Formation of blood clots in the legs (deep vein thrombosis) is another uncommon complication after surgery.
 They pose a significant danger if they break off and travel to the lungs.

-Because minimally invasive techniques do not disrupt muscles and soft tissues, it is believed that postoperative pain is less than pain after traditional open procedures.
-Although you should still expect to feel some discomfort, advancements in pain control now make it easier for your doctor to manage and relieve your pain.
+Because minimally invasive techniques do not disrupt muscles and soft tissues, it is believed that post-operative pain is less than pain after traditional open procedures.
+Although you should still expect to feel some discomfort, advances in pain control now make it easier for your doctor to manage and relieve your pain.

 To help you regain strength and speed your recovery, your doctor may recommend physical therapy.
 This will depend on the procedure and your general physical condition.
 Specific exercises will help you become strong enough to return to work and daily activities.